Revolut vs Monese: Which Should You Choose?

 Top Up Methods

 Both of the money transfer apps we are comparing provide a number of top-up methods(Bank transfer, Debit Card, Cash).
-With Revolut, users can top up their account by using bank transfers, credit/debit cards, Apple Pay.
+With Revolut, users can top up their accounts by using bank transfers, credit/debit cards, and Apple Pay.
 With Monese, you can yop up your account via mobile transfers, direct deposits, external bank transfers, and debit and credit cards.

 Both Monese and Revolut offer business accounts.
 To open one with either service you need to be a small or medium-sized business in which case you will have to enter your VAT details.
 There are then two different ways you can get paid; by receiving a card reader or by linking a bank account.

 If your preference is not to receive money on your debit/credit card account then linking your bank account is an option.
 Although both companies require some form of identification when opening an account they don’t necessarily offer proof of address so it might be worth speaking to customer services to clarify that point before using these cards for professional purposes.